Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Abstract

 \section{Abstract}

 A detailed numerical study of the long time behaviour of dispersive shock waves in solutions to the Kadomtsev-Petviashvili (KP) I equation is presented.
 It is shown that modulated lump solutions emerge from the dispersive shock waves.
 For the description of dispersive shock waves, Whitham modulation equations for KP are obtained.
-It is shown that the modulation equations of the line soliton are hyperbolic for the KPII equation while they are elliptic for the KPI equation leading to a focusing effect and the formation of lumps.
-Such behavior is similar to breather appearance for the focusing nonlinear Schr\"odinger equation in the semiclassical limit.
+It is shown that the modulation equations near the soliton line are hyperbolic for the KPII equation while they are elliptic for the KPI equation leading to a focusing effect and the formation of lumps.
+Such a behaviour is similar to the appearance of breathers for the focusing nonlinear Schr\"odinger equation in the semiclassical limit.